-Properly used, the crate is a marvelous training and management tool.
+Properly used, the dog crate is a marvelous training and management tool.
 Improperly used, it can be a disaster.
 Overcrating, traumatic, or stimulating experiences while crated, improper introduction to the crate, and isolation or separation anxieties are the primary causes of crating disasters.
-If, for whatever reason, your dog is not a fan of the artificial den you’ve provided for him, and assuming he can’t be trusted home alone uncrated, here are some things you can do regarding his dog crate high anxiety:
+If, for whatever reason, your dog is not a fan of the artificial den you’ve provided for him, and assuming he can’t be trusted home alone uncrated, here are some things you can do regarding his dog crate anxiety:

 1. Find confinement alternatives